justinethier/cyclone/docs/Garbage-Collector-Revised-2022.md

 - Accordingly, the runtime needs to be able to handle large objects that could potentially span one or more pages.

 Ultimately, a garbage collector is tricky to implement and the focus must primarily be on correctness first, with an eye towards performance.

+# Terms
+- Collector - A thread running the garbage collection code.
+The collector is responsible for coordinating and performing most of the work for major garbage collections.
+- Continuation - With respect to the collectors, this is a function that is called to resume execution of application code.
+For more information see [this article on continuation passing style](https://en.wikipedia.org/wiki/Continuation-passing_style).
+- Forwarding Pointer - When a copying collector relocates an object it leaves one of these pointers behind with the object's new address.
+- Garbage Collector (GC) - A form of automatic memory management that frees memory allocated by objects that are no longer used by the program.
+- Heap - A section of memory used to store longer-lived variables.
+In C, heap memory is allocated using built-in functions such as `malloc`, and memory must be explicitly deallocated using `free`.
+- Mutation - A modification to an object.
+For example, changing a vector (array) entry.
+- Mutator - A thread running user (or "application") code; there may be more than one mutator running concurrently.
+- Read Barrier - Code that is executed before reading an object.
+Read barriers have a larger overhead than write barriers because object reads are much more common.
+- Root - During tracing the collector uses these objects as the starting point to find all reachable data.
+- Stack - The C call stack, where local variables are allocated and freed automatically when a function returns.
+Stack variables only exist until the function that created them returns, at which point the memory may be overwritten.
+The stack has a very limited size and undefined behavior (usually a crash) will result if that size is exceeded.
+- Sweep - A phase of garbage collection where the heap - either the whole heap or a subset - is scanned and any unused slots are made available for new allocations.
+- Tracing - A phase of garbage collection that visits and marks all live objects on the heap.
+This is done by starting from a set of "root" objects and iteratively following references to child objects.
+- Write Barrier - Code that is executed before writing to an object.

+# Code

+The implementation code is available here:

+- [`runtime.c`](../runtime.c) contains most of the runtime system, including code to perform minor GC.
+A good place to start would be the `GC` and `gc_minor` functions.
+- [`gc.c`](../gc.c) contains the major GC code.

 # Further Reading